benc-uk/dapr-store/README.md

 It is written in Go, source is in `cmd/users` and it exposes the following API routes:

 ```
 /register               POST a new user to register them
+/get/{userId}           GET the user profile for given user
-/get/{username}           GET the user profile for given username
+/private/get/{userId}   GET the user profile for given user.
+Private endpoints are NOT exposed through the gateway
-/isregistered/{username}  GET the registration status for a given username
+/isregistered/{userId}  GET the registration status for a given user
 ```

 See `cmd/users/spec` for details of the **User** entity.

-The service is notable as it consists of a mixture of secured API routes and one anonymous/open API `/isregistered`
+The service is notable as it consists of a mix of both secured API routes, and two that are anonymous/open `/isregistered` and `/private/get`

 ### Users - Dapr Interaction